 This approach is fully endorsed by the Canadian Federation of Agriculture, representing hundreds of thousands of farmers whose private lands provide habitat for hundreds of wildlife, bird and plant species.

 This approach is also consistent with the recent report of the Standing Committee on Environment and Sustainable Development where the authors recommended cooperation with landowners and incentive-based programs.

 The New Brunswick Species at Risk Act and the BC government’s Private Managed Forest Land Act also distinguish between private and public land, and a similar approach has been used in the U.S. for several years (creating “Safe Harbors”).

-Yes, there are mechanisms within SARA that allow officials to create policies and procedures to adopt this two-step approach when identifying habitat.
+There are mechanisms within SARA that allow officials to create policies and procedures to adopt this two-step approach when identifying habitat.
 The Sage Grouse Emergency Order is an example of a legal distinction made between private and public land.
-CFFO’s two-step approach is based on the same rationale, but does not require cabinet approval or changes to the Act.
+CFO’s two-step approach is based on the same rationale but does not require cabinet approval or changes to the Act.
 It simply requires policies and procedures that allow officials to use the two-step approach, while following the spirit and intent of the Act.